 Do your labia minora appear larger than they should?

 The intimate area has a significant impact on a woman's self-confidence.
 Changes such as enlarged labia minora can cause discomfort during physical activities, when wearing certain clothes, or during sex.
-If you feel your labia minora are larger than they should be, know that this is far more common than you might imagine — and there is an effective treatment.
-Labiaplasty is the plastic surgery procedure for reduction of the labia minora, with a quick recovery and virtually no pain.
-I am a Consultant Plastic Surgeon in Londrina, Brazil, trained by the late Professor Ivo Pitanguy in Rio de Janeiro, and I have international specialisation in labiaplasty and other forms of intimate surgery.
-I travelled to the United States to learn the wedge technique personally from its creator, Dr Gary Alter.
-I am well versed in the most current techniques and can recommend the best approach for your case, offering excellent results through a safe and straightforward procedure.
+If you feel your labia minora are larger than they should be, know that this is far more common than you might imagine -- and there is an effective treatment.
+Labiaplasty (labia reduction) is the plastic surgery procedure for reduction of the labia minora, with a quick recovery and virtually no pain.
+I am a Consultant Plastic Surgeon in Brazil, trained by the late Professor Ivo Pitanguy in Rio de Janeiro, and I am an intimate surgery specialist with over 20 years of experience and more than 8,000 surgeries performed.
+I travelled to the United States to learn the wedge technique personally from its creator, Dr. Gary Alter.
+Whether you are local or an international patient considering medical tourism in Brazil for cosmetic surgery abroad, I can recommend the best approach for your case, offering excellent results through a safe and straightforward procedure.

 Indication

-Patients with excess of one or both labia minora are indicated for labiaplasty, also called labioplasty.
-The most common complaints include discomfort when walking, engaging in sports, or wearing tight clothing, chronic irritation, pain during sexual intercourse, and aesthetic dissatisfaction.
-The excess can be upper, lower, symmetrical, asymmetrical, small, large, involve the clitoral hood (prepuce) — the skin covering the clitoris — or not, thin, thick, dark, or pink.
+Patients with excess of one or both labia minora are candidates for labiaplasty, also called labioplasty.
+The most common concerns include discomfort when walking, engaging in sports, or wearing tight clothing, chronic irritation, pain during sexual activity, and aesthetic dissatisfaction.
+The excess can be upper, lower, symmetrical, asymmetrical, small, large, involve the clitoral hood (prepuce) -- the skin covering the clitoris -- or not, thin, thick, dark, or pink.
 There are various variations of the labia minora, and one of them may be bothering you.
-During the consultation, I clarify whether it is a case that can be improved with surgery.
+During the consultation, I assess whether it is a case that can be improved with surgery.
 The indication takes into account the overall condition of the intimate area and may require concurrent treatment of other aspects, such as excess clitoral hood tissue, excess mucosa in the vaginal fourchette, excess labia majora, excess fat in the mons pubis, among others.

 Subscribe to my YouTube channel: